pauby/modulebuild/README.md

 ## Test Scripts

 ### FUNCTION.Tests.ps1
 This should contain the unit testing Pester tests for the FUNCTION.
-Note the Contextx / Categories of tests.
+Note the Context / Categories of tests.

 ### SharedTestHelper.ps1
 This script helps to import modules and the code being separated into it's own script allows reusability.
 The latest version of this can always be found here.